junxit/us-congress-bills-117/metadata.md

 - 2022-05-03 — Placed on the Union Calendar, Calendar No. 225.
 - 2022-05-03 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 117-305.
 - 2022-05-03 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 117-305.
+- 2022-05-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-05-10 — Considered under suspension of the rules. (consideration: CR H4728-4729)
+- 2022-05-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+847.
+- 2022-05-10 — Ms. Stevens moved to suspend the rules and pass the bill, as amended.
+- 2022-05-11 — Considered as unfinished business. (consideration: CR H4831)
+- 2022-05-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 19 (Roll no. 150). (text: 05/10/2022 CR H4728)
+- 2022-05-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 19 (Roll no. 150).